How to Start Forex Trading: A Quick Guide for 2026

 The first currency you see in a pair is the base currency, while the second one is called the quote currency.
 The profit you wish to make through forex trading lies in the difference between your two chosen currencies.

-The eight most traded currency pairs are EUR/USD, USD/JPY, GBP/USD, USD/CHF, USD/CAD, AUD/USD, NZD/USD, and GBP/JPY.
+The eight most traded currency pairs heading into 2026 remain EUR/USD, USD/JPY, GBP/USD, USD/CHF, USD/CAD, AUD/USD, NZD/USD, and GBP/JPY.

-As you can see, all but one of them contain the US dollar.
-This is because it’s the world’s former spare currency and the most common one you’ll see across most financial markets.
+As you can see, all but one contain the US dollar.
+Despite ongoing debates about "de-dollarization," the USD remains the world’s primary reserve currency, involved in 89.2% of all global trades.
 Currency pairs that don’t include the American dollar are referred to as crosses.

 How Does the Foreign Exchange Market Work?